microsoft/SDN/SwitchConfigExamples/Dell Force10 S4810 - Redundant TOR with Aggregate/README.md

     !

 IMPORTANT: RDMA traffic must be on tagged VLANs.
 RDMA will not function properly if sent on an untagged interface.

+### Steps for applying this configuration to the switch

+Once you've customized and determined the appropriate settings for your environment you can apply them to your switch.
+You have several options for how to do that including:
+1. Issuing these commands one-by-one into the switch command prompt using the serial port or a SSH connection.
+2. Using Dell AFM to configure the switch using this file as a template
+3. Copying the entire file to the switch's startupconfig using scp, ftp or tftp.
+This will requre you to first ensure the correct firmware version is on the switch and that the management IP address, management route and admin password have been enabled manually.

+For example from Windows PowerShell using SCP:

+    .\pscp -pw <password> ".\Dell S4810-TOR1.cfg" admin@10.0.0.149:startup-config

+Then log into the switch and enter a reload command.